 As a popular herb, chives are often one of the main attractions in herb gardens.
-In Ancient Rome, people would hang bunches of chives in their home to ward off evil, so you could try hanging some the next time your mother-in-law visits.
+In Ancient Rome, people would hang bunches of chives in their home to ward off evil, so you could try hanging some the next time an unwelcome guest visits.
 Modern gardeners use them as border plants or nestle them among flower beds to save space.
 They grow well in containers too, making them convenient when you have limited garden space.

 Of course, most gardeners grow this herb to enjoy in the kitchen for a mild onion flavor.
 Four plants are generally enough to provide fresh herbs all season but plant six if you intend to store chives for later as well as enjoy them fresh.
 Chives have a mild onion taste that easily adds a dash of flavor to soups, omelets and potato salad among other dishes.
 When cooking with chives, wait as long as you can to add them to the dish.
 Their delicate flavor quickly fades if they get too hot.

 The stalks of the chive plant are the most edible part, but the plant's pink to purple flowers are edible too.
 Add them to a salad or float them in a bowl of soup for some added color and flavor.

 How to Grow Chives

 - Common Name: Chives

 - When to Plant: Early spring or late summer when the soil temperature warms to 60 degrees Fahrenheit